 Employers Right to Terminate Employee for Alcohol Use at Work

 Alcohol abuse can have substantial negative effects on the workplace culture.
-If the employee has engaged in active alcohol use while at work, the employer can terminate them based on the “employee at will” clause.
+If the employee has engaged in active drinking alcohol at work, the employer can terminate them based on the “employee at will” clause.
 Also, companies with fewer than 50 employees are not covered under the Family and Medical Leave Act (FMLA).

 Regardless of whether an employee has been in treatment for an alcohol problem or not, the employer has the right to expect all employees to meet the defined standards of the job.
 If workplace performance is subpar or there are excessive absences, or any other reasons that justify termination, that employer is within their rights to terminate employment.